What to Expect Living On Campus

 Housing Application

 Ready to apply for on-campus housing?
-New students - including those transferring to UM from another institution - who have been admitted to the University are eligible to apply for housing via CaneLink under the "UM Housing" section.
+New students - excluding those transferring to UM from another institution - who have been admitted to the University are eligible to apply for housing via CaneLink under the "UM Housing" section.
 To activate access to the housing application link, admitted students must pay the $500 enrollment deposit to verify their admission acceptance.

 Apply for housing: new students